 Along with serving the district, she is an active community member, who has participated in Texas City-La Marque Chamber of Commerce Leadership Mainland Program in 2012.
 Since 2013, Ms. La Roe serves the community as a Rotarian, with two years as a Rotary Board Member.
 Her greatest passion is to serve the needs of families who are less fortunate in her community.
 Ms. La Roe is planning to establish an onsite facility to support basic hygiene needs, laundry facilities, and internet access for students in need.
 She believes efforts like these will level the playing field for all students on campus.

-Our school divides students by grade level and assigns them to an assistant principal.
-Each student reports to their grade-level assistant principal when they have questions or concerns.
+Our school divides students alphabetically (by surname) and assigns them to an assistant principal.
+Each student reports to their assigned assistant principal when they have questions or concerns.
 The assistant principals also handle discipline with the students.

-Please contact your child's grade-level principal if you ever have a concern that they can help you with.
+Please contact your child's assigned principal if you ever have a concern that they can help you with.
 Their contact information can be found in the tabs below.

 My goal is to help teachers reach their maximum potential as an educator.
 I do this by providing support in the areas of planning, classroom management and needed resources.
 As an administrator my door is always open to help you make our students successful in your area of academics and extra-curricular activities.
 I want you to be successful because it makes me successful.

 My goal is to prepare students to become productive community members.
 I do this by being a role model first.
 I try to instill in our students the need to be to class on time, prepared and ready to learn.
 I work with student to overcome adversity in their personal lives and focus on education.
 I work with students to set goals for post-secondary education or the work force.
 Successful students ensure a world with a future.